Einstein-Podolsky-Rosen (EPR) Correlations and Superluminal Interactions

 \textbf{5 Discussion}

-As we have seen, quantum mechanical formalism strongly suggests that \textquotedblleft measuring\textquotedblright\ the polarization of a photon of a polarization-entangled pair \textrm{[23] }forces the other into a well-defined polarization state.
+As we have seen, quantum mechanical formalism strongly suggests that \textquotedblleft measuring\textquotedblright\ the polarization of a photon of a polarization-entangled pair \textrm{[21] }forces the other into a well-defined polarization state.
 This is particularly apparent when we consider time-like events.
-Moreover, since the same correlations are predicted when space-like events are taken into account, this seems to imply some kind of superluminal interaction between the photons and, as a consequence, the existence of a privileged frame in which the \textquotedblleft real\textquotedblright\ time order of the physical events could be known.
-Furthermore, if the speed of this FTL interaction is finite, then superluminal signaling becomes possible in principle.
-However, as has been shown, assuming that the Lorentz symmetry is broken in the case of superluminal interactions (and only in this case), this does not lead to causal paradoxes or to the abandonment of the well-established laws of physics which are Lorentz covariant.
+Moreover, since the same correlations are predicted when space-like events are taken into account, this seems to imply (as advocated by Bell and Bohm) some kind of superluminal interaction between the photons and, as a consequence, the existence of a privileged frame in which the \textit{real}\ time order of the physical events could be known.
+Furthermore, if the speed of this interaction is finite, then (as emphasized by Scarani and Gisin) superluminal signaling becomes possible in principle.
+Interestingly, as we have shown, assuming that the Lorentz symmetry is broken (\textit{but Lorentz transformations remain valid}) in the case of superluminal interactions, this does not lead to causal paradoxes or to the abandonment of the well-established laws of physics which are Lorentz covariant.
 Therefore, the possible connection between EPR correlations and FTL\ interactions is a subject that deserves to be investigated.
-In my opinion, we should keep in mind Poincar\'{e}'s wise warning: \textquotedblleft ... le principe de relativit\'{e} physique est un fait experimental, au m\^{e}me titre que les propri\'{e}t\'{e}s des solides naturels; comme tel, il est susceptible d'une incessante r\'{e}vision...\textquotedblright \ \textrm{[24]} (the principle of physical relativity is an experimental fact, like the properties of natural solids; as such, it is susceptible to incessant revision) \textrm{[25]}.
+In my opinion, we should keep in mind Poincar\'{e}'s wise warning: \textquotedblleft ... le principe de relativit\'{e} physique est un fait experimental, au m\^{e}me titre que les propri\'{e}t\'{e}s des solides naturels; comme tel, il est susceptible d'une incessante r\'{e}vision...\textquotedblright \ \textrm{[22]} (the principle of physical relativity is an experimental fact, like the properties of natural solids; as such, it is susceptible to incessant revision) \textrm{[23]}.